microsoft/flin-nl2web/code/README.md

 	- `eval-mode` specifying the executon mode of the agent. `eval-mode`  can take two values:
 		- `of`: the evaluation runs in offline mode on the test queries and evaluation results are obtained by comparing the predicted paths against the gold paths
 		- `i`: the agent runs in interactive mode where a user can manually issue test queries and see the prediction results

+The `all_results` folder contains all evaluation results for FLIN and its variants FLIN-sem (based on semantic similarity only) and FLIN-lex (based on lexical similarity only) reported in our paper.

 # Disclaimer